End of Year FAQs - 2014 EOY Statement Types 1098 Statement:

 If RCS advanced funds to pay property taxes the amount of the taxes paid will not be included on your 1098 regardless of repayment status.
 The only taxes included on your 1098 statement are those disbursed through an established escrow account.
 RCS recommends that you consult with a tax preparer to determine if the advance RCS made for your property taxes is an allowable deduction.

-May I pay extra payments to my loan before the end of 2013 so I can claim a larger deduction of interest paid for in 2013 tax return?
+May I pay extra payments to my loan before the end of 2014 so I can claim a larger deduction of interest paid for my 2014 tax return?

 RCS recommends you consult with your tax preparer regarding this matter.
 The IRS may have some stipulations regarding the interest allowed for deduction when a loan is prepaid.